hyperium/hyperium.github.io/guides/server/index.md

 }
 ```

+## Starting the Server

 Lastly, we need to hook up our `HelloWorld` service into a running hyper
 Server.

+We'll dive in to the specifics of some of these things in another guide.
+This just sets up an `Http` protocol, binds it to a socket address we
+want, and then runs it forever.

 ```rust
 fn main() {